axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 #.
 The :guilabel:`Create new private dashboard` dialog is opened.

 #.
 Enter the mandatory title and the optional description for the private dashboard.
-   If the `Top Menu Item` checkbox is checked, the dashboard appears as a top-level item in the navigation bar.
-   If unchecked, it appears as a sub-item under `Dashboard` menu item.

 #.
 Create your private dashboard by selecting |add-icon| Create dashboard.